Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

 In the following, we will introduce two alignment algorithms.
 The first one is the ``exhaustive search" method (Algorithm \ref{algo: exhaustive alignment}), where we search among all possible alignments to find the best one.
-The second one is the ``greedy label swapping" method (Algorithm \ref{algo: greedy alignment}), where we swap $\tmu_1^{(k)}$ and $\tmu_2^{(k)}$ in a greedy way to recover $\{(\hmu_1^{(k)[0]}, \hmu_2^{(k)[0]})\}_{k \in S}$.
-Both methods are proved to be able to recover $\{(\hmu_1^{(k)[0]}, \hmu_2^{(k)[0]})\}_{k \in S}$ under mild conditions.
-However, conditions required by the ``exhaustive search" method are slightly weaker than those required by the ``greedy label swapping" method.
-As for the computation complexity, the latter enjoys a linear time complexity $\mathcal{O}(K)$, while the former suffers from an exponential time complexity $\mathcal{O}(2^{K})$ due to optimization over all possible $2^K$ alignments.
+The second one is the ``greedy search" method (Algorithm 3 in Section S.1 of the supplements), where we flip the sign of $\hbeta^{(k)[0]}$ in a greedy way to recover $\{r_k^*\hbeta^{(k)[0]}\}_{k \in S}$.
+Both methods are proved to recover $\{r_k^*\}_{k \in S}$ under mild conditions.
+The conditions required by the ``exhaustive search" method are slightly weaker than those required by the ``greedy search" method.
+As for computational complexity, the latter enjoys a linear time complexity $\mathcal{O}(K)$, while the former suffers from an exponential time complexity $\mathcal{O}(2^{K})$ due to optimization over all possible $2^K$ alignments.
+Due to space constraints, we will introduce only the ``exhaustive search" method, while the details of the ``greedy search" algorithm are provided in Section S.1 of the supplementary materials.